Kodie Bedford

 Kodie Bedford is an Aboriginal Australian screenwriter, filmmaker and playwright from Western Australia.
-She is known for her play Cursed!, and work on several television series, in particular the 2021 comedy series All My Friends are Racist.
+She is known for her play Cursed!, and work on several television series, in particular the 2021 comedy series All My Friends Are Racist.

 Early life and education

 Bedford was born in Western Australia of the Djaru and Gija people on her father's side and Irish and English on her mother's.
-She grew in Geraldton in the Pilbara region, and has strong family links in the East Kimberley region.
+She grew in Geraldton in the Midwest region, and has strong family links in the East Kimberley region.
 An only child, she grew up with lots of cousins around her.
 She wanted to be a screenwriter from when she was a teenager, being a great fan of Buffy the Vampire Slayer, and credits storytelling with "saving her life".
 Her maternal grandmother, Valda Osborn, who loved Tolkien and Charles Dickens was also a great influence in her choice of writing as a career.

 She earned a Bachelor of Communications at the University of Western Australia in 2007, taking courses in English, history, linguistics and communications.
 She moved to the East Kimberley afterwards to stay with her paternal grandmother there.
 It was a chance meeting with a video journalist from SBS at Halls Creek that led to her moving to Sydney to work in journalism.

 She later (after 2013) gained a master's degree in creative writing from the University of Technology Sydney (UTS).